Continuing Education Activity

 - Sleep apnea

-Hypertensive heart disease is a chronic progressive disease which carries a significantly increased risk of cardiovascular death.
+Hypertensive heart disease is a chronic progressive disease that carries a significantly increased risk of cardiovascular death.
 Hypertension is one of the predominant risk factors for the development of several cardiovascular diseases such as coronary artery disease, congestive heart failure, atrial fibrillation, cerebrovascular disease, peripheral arterial disease, aortic aneurysm, and chronic kidney disease.
-The overall prognosis of hypertensive heart disease is variable but depends on a variety of factors such as the specific manifestations of the disease, the presence of concomitant cardiovascular disease or risk factors and other comorbid conditions.
-Cardiovascular risk calculators such are available, and patients should be stratified into either high or low risk for cardiovascular events.
+The overall prognosis of hypertensive heart disease is variable but depends on a variety of factors such as the specific manifestations of the disease, the presence of concomitant cardiovascular disease or risk factors, and other comorbid conditions.
+Cardiovascular risk calculators are available, and patients should be stratified into either high or low risk for cardiovascular events.
 Specific manifestations of HHD such as heart failure or atrial fibrillation carry a substantially increased risk of cardiovascular mortality.
 Patients with diastolic heart failure confer a similar risk and morbidity to patients with low ejection heart failure with 6-month mortality observed as high as 16%.

 Hypertensive heart disease is a syndrome of complication relating to the cardiovascular complications associated with chronic hypertension.
 Hypertension ranks as the most prevalent modifiable risk factor for premature cardiovascular disease and cardiovascular mortality and requires constant surveillance to identifying complications and slow their development.
 Prolonged hypertension promotes left ventricular hypertrophy which will eventually lead to heart failure (both systolic and diastolic).
 Eccentric hypertrophy leads to increased oxygen demand by the myocardium which can result in angina or ischemic symptoms.
-Hypertrophy of the muscle can disrupt conduction pathways predisposing to atrial fibrillation which lead to ischemic stroke.
+Hypertrophy of the muscle can disrupt conduction pathways predisposing to atrial fibrillation which leads to ischemic stroke.